 Are you facing unexpected expenses as a direct result of the COVID-19 pandemic and the transition to remote classes and services?
 If so, you may be eligible for the COVID-19 Emergency Grant!
 Students enrolled for fall 2020 can apply for a one-time $500 grant to help with books, supplies, housing, food, transportation, technology needs, health care, child care and other costs.
 Don’t let a financial emergency keep you from completing your educational goals at DVC!
 Funds are limited!
 Apply now!

-more visibility, help them run more effectively, stay connected, and submit forms
+student organizations more visibility, help them operate more effectively, stay connected,

-electronically.
-Additionally, it allows all students an opportunity to become more
+and submit forms electronically.
+Additionally, it allows all students an opportunity

 View, register or join a DVC student organization now on DVCsync!